deven96/ahnlich/sdk/ahnlich-client-py/README.md

 ### How to Deploy to Artifactory

+Replace the contents of `MSG_TAG` file with your new tag message

 From Feature branch, either use the makefile :
 ```bash
 make bump-python-version [major, minor, patch]